lp-code/levelup-terraform/docs/state.md

 **DO NOT EDIT THE STATE MANUALLY.**

-Like a beautiful person, you can look but you cannot touch.

-Even consentful cli commands that manipulate the state outside writing TF files should be handled carefully.
+Even cli commands that manipulate the state outside writing TF files should be handled carefully.
 If you need to test things out, copy the state file to another file, use that as storage and test things in there.
 When you are sure do it on the original file.